 Yeah.

-And look, I I think at the end of the day, the legal strategy we've implemented is correct.
+And look, I think at the end of the day, the legal strategy we've implemented is correct.

 And you've had some big tasks, and I've had some big tasks, but this is the biggest task we've ever had as lawyers to represent a president.

-I had the opportunity a couple of times to represent President Reagan, not in this kind of thing, but as as president.
+I had the opportunity a couple of times to represent President Reagan, not in this kind of thing, but as president.

 It's a great honor to represent the United States government.

-When I was an assistant U.S. attorney, I'd get up in front of a jury or an appellate court, and I'd say, My name is Rudolph Juliana, I represent the United States of America.
+When I was an assistant U.S. Attorney, I'd get up in front of a jury or an appellate court, and I'd say, my name is Rudolph Julian.

 I'd always get goosebumps.